 Kafka Tuning Challenges

-Kafka tuning
+kafka tuning

 Kafka is a complex system with many different components (zookeepers, brokers, producers, consumers, etc) that need to be tuned in order to achieve optimal performance.
 This can be a challenge, especially for organizations that are new to Kafka or Kubernetes.
 Kafka is a distributed system, which means that it is composed of multiple nodes that work together to process data.
 This can make it difficult to troubleshoot performance problems, as the problem may be caused by a single node or a combination of nodes.
 When tuning a Kafka service running in Kubernetes, there are several common challenges that you may encounter.
 These challenges relate to various aspects of Kafka's configuration, resource allocation, and network considerations within a Kubernetes environment.
 Here are some of the key challenges: